A primer on vaccine allocation, prioritization, and timelines

 How many doses of the vaccines are needed to work?

-Vaccines developed by Pfizer and Moderna require cold storage and patients must receive two doses administered two or three weeks apart respectively.
-Additional vaccines with different storage or dose requirements are being developed by AstraZeneca, NovavaxAB, and Johnson & Johnson.
-These alternative vaccines were in late-stage clinical trials as of mid-December.
+Vaccines developed by Pfizer and Moderna require cold storage and patients must receive two doses administered three or four weeks apart respectively.
+Additional vaccines with different requirements are being developed by AstraZeneca, NovavaxAB, and Johnson & Johnson.

 How many Americans need to be vaccinated to significantly control the spread of COVID-19?